10 TIPS TO RELIEVE OSTEOARTHRITIS

 Family members or friends can help to rearrange your furniture to create a straight path, reducing turns and steps you have to make getting around your various rooms.

-When are arthritic pain is present, it can be difficult to reach for and grip needed objects when your joints hurt.
+When arthritic pain is present, it can be difficult to reach for and grip needed objects when your joints hurt.

-Instead of using the high shelves in the kitchen, it is better to put all foods and dishes on lower shelves or utilize your counter top.
+Instead of using the high shelves in the kitchen, it is better to put all foods and dishes on lower shelves or utilize your countertop.

 Do you have trouble trying to grasp dresser drawer handles due to pain in your hands?